eslint/eslint/docs/src/use/migrate-to-9.0.0.md

 **To address:** Update your rules to [the most recent rule format](../extend/custom-rules).

+The [eslint-plugin/prefer-object-rule](https://github.com/not-an-aardvark/eslint-plugin-eslint-plugin/blob/master/docs/rules/prefer-object-rule.md) rule can help enforce the usage of object-style rules and autofix any remaining funtion-style rules.

 **Related Issues(s):** [#14709](https://github.com/eslint/eslint/issues/14709)

 ## <a name="meta-schema-required"></a> `meta.schema` is required for rules with options